sourcegrade/jagr/README.md

 Releases are available from `mavenCentral()` and snapshots from the maven repository `https://s01.oss.sonatype.org/content/repositories/snapshots`.

-Follow [this guide](https://docs.sourcegrade.org/development/getting-started/gradle-setup/) to create a Jagr project.
+Follow [this guide](https://docs.sourcegrade.org/development/getting-started/gradle-setup/) to set up your gradle buildscript.

 ## Usage